maggsweb/maggsweb-pdo/README.md

 # MyPDO

-A 'Work in progress' Database wrapper for PHP using MySQL and PDO
+A simple PHP database wrapper for MySQL using PDO

 <hr>

 ### Table of Contents